June 14, 2022 7 Comments

 Once the eggs are fluffy, slowly stream in the oil at medium speed.
 You want to add it gradually to prevent the eggs from deflating, and to allow the mixture to emulsify.

-Next, alternate one-third of the dry ingredients with half of the wet ingredients, starting and ending with dry.
+Next, alternate one-third of the dry ingredients with half of the wet (carrot/sour cream) ingredients, starting and ending with dry.
 Scrape down the sides as needed.
 Once the batter comes together, add the raisins and pecans.

 Portion the batter evenly into the prepared cake pans.
 About 600 grams of batter goes into each cake pan.